porada/resizeend/README.md

 #### Changing device orientation resizes the viewport

-Switching from portrait mode into landscape (and vice versa) triggers `resizeend`.
+Switching from portrait mode into landscape (and vice versa) triggers `resize:end`.
 If rotating a device doesn’t alter its viewport dimensions (e.g. rotating it upside down), the event isn’t dispatched, because there’s simply no need to.

 ## Browser support